Palimos ng Pag-ibig (film)

+Palimos ng Pag-ibig (lit.
+Begging for Love) is a 1986 Filipino drama film directed by Eddie Garcia from a screenplay written by Raquel Villavicencio, which adapted from a comics serial by Nerissa G. Cabral, which in turn based on the 1970 film The Baby Maker.
+Starring Vilma Santos, Edu Manzano, and Dina Bonnevie, the film follows a couple who wanted to have their own child but things would change when they hire a surrogate.

-The film was adapted into a teleserye of the same title in 2007 for the first installment of Sineserye Presents.
+Produced and distributed by Viva Films, the film was released theatrically on May 14, 1986.
+In 2007, it was adapted into a teleserye of the same title, serving as the first installment of ABS-CBN's Sineserye Presents.

 Plot

 On the outside, married couple Fina (Santos) and Rodel (Manzano) Alcaraz appear to be a match made in heaven, but behind the thick walls of their home, their relationship is on the verge of crumbling.
 Despite being relatively affluent, the couple is empty as they are childless, for any attempt to conceive might prove fatal to Fina due to her condition.
 In an act of desperation, Rodel takes matters into his own hands and seeks the services of a surrogate, Ditas (Bonnevie).

 The plan goes awry when Rodel becomes genuinely attracted to the younger and more alluring Ditas.
 The surrogate, who has lived a destitute life, finds the notion of prosperity equally irresistible.
 The well-intentioned plan to resuscitate life back into a dying marriage becomes its undoing.